 Make sure that you and your children are up for this before you go.
 The Disney rash is a real thing, and exercising will help you avoid it.

-Here’s how to increase your steps and get shape for your Disney trip (notice we didn’t say a marathon…we’re keeping things easy and attainable here).
+Here’s how to increase your steps and get in shape for your Disney trip (notice we didn’t say a marathon…we’re keeping things easy and attainable here).

 8. Know you will spend money.
 A lot of money.